 Faye is a Wiradjuri yinaa (woman) from Trangie, NSW.
 She is a pharmacist with leadership and expertise in education.

-Faye was named the 2019 NSW Aboriginal Woman of the Year.
-She was the inaugural President of Indigenous Allied Health Australia (IAHA).
-Faye is also one of our APC Board Directors.
+Faye was named PSA's Pharmacist of the Year 2022, the 2019 NSW Aboriginal Woman of the Year and is a Senior Atlantic Fellow for Social Equity.
+She was the inaugural President of Indigenous Allied Health Australia (IAHA) and is one of our APC Board Directors.